 What should I do if my passport has expired and I need to travel?

 You should make an appointment to obtain a new passport at the U.S. Embassy in Abidjan by visiting our webpage for Passport Services.
 Limited-validity emergency passports may be issued for individuals who have urgent travel or other compelling needs to replace their expired identification documents.
 Travelers will generally be asked to provide a flight reservation before an appointment for an emergency passport is granted.
 Note that French and Belgian authorities will not accept U.S. emergency passports for entry into their countries but will accept them for connections to onward flights to the United States.

 Returning to the United States on an Expired U.S. Passport

 If you are overseas and your passport expired on or after January 1, 2020, you may be able to use your expired passport to return directly to the United States until March 31, 2022 if you meet certain criteria.
 Please see the full list of requirements here: https://travel.state.gov/content/travel/en/international-travel.html.

 What happens if I fall ill with COVID-19?

-If you are in Cote d’Ivoire and fall ill with symptoms consistent with COVID-19 – fever, cough, shortness of breath – please self-isolate immediately.
-You can call the Ivorian government hotline at 143 or 110.
+If you are in Côte d’Ivoire and fall ill with symptoms consistent with COVID-19 – fever, cough, shortness of breath – please self-isolate immediately.
+You can call the Ivoirian government hotline at 143, 110, 125 or 119.
 You may also wish to call your primary care physician, if available.
-As a last option, go to a hospital and self-identify immediately as a potential COVID-19 case.
+In an emergency, go to a hospital and self-identify immediately as a potential COVID-19 case.